haowulab/haowulab.github.io/guitar/guitar.md

 ### Background

 * I played a couple years of guitar in college (1992-1994 or so).
-Mostly folk songs on acoustic, a little bit classic (like Romance and B minor sonata by sor).
+Mostly folk songs on acoustic, a little bit classic (like Romance and B minor sonata by Sor).
-* I know the simple chords, like the majors, minors, 7th, some barre chords, on low fret.
+* I know most simple chords, like the majors, minors, 7th, some barre chords, on low fret.
 * Understand basic music theory.
 Can read tabs and simple staff.
 * Can play diatonic scales in C and G major, again on low frets.

-Now (early 2020) after 26 years, I come back to guitar playing and really want to improve my skills.
+Now (early 2020) after 25+ years, I come back to guitar playing and really want to improve my skills.
 I'm dedicated, displined, and patient.
 This document is to chronicle my guitar playing endeavor.

 I think I'm physically pretty untalented, with short and thick fingers.
 But my music sense is reasonably good, with very good rhythm, and pretty good ears.